 My mother is a wolf.
 She is with me at the campsite.
-There is a sign that specifically says do not keep food accessible to wild animals.
-She sits at the table and has tea with me.
+There is a sign that specifically says: “Do not make food accessible to animals.”
+My mother sits at the table and has tea with me.
 She is sitting on her haunches.

 My mother is crying.
 She says there are things she never taught me: how to sew from a pattern, how to manage my accounts, how to plan for a week’s worth of shopping.
 Her paw is on my hand.
-It is warm from scrambling over the sun-kissed rock, from a blood that has become different from the way my blood runs, which is almost reptilian by comparison.
+It is warm from scrambling over the sun-kissed rock.
+And though I know her blood runs warm, like mine, there is something new in her gaze, some coldness, something reptilian.

 In the sun, my mother is beautiful.
 In the sun, the blue of her eyes like the sky penetrate my defenses.